 - 1975 model year vehicles and older

-- 6 model years old (except for initial registration in California or change of ownership)
+- Six model years old (except for initial registration in California or change of ownership)

 Diesel Smog Check

-Effective 01/01/2010: All Diesel vehicles, cars and trucks 1998 and newer, and weighing under 14,500 GVW will need a diesel smog check.
-All California certified smog check stations can perfrom the Diesel Smog Check.
+Effective 01/01/2010: All diesel vehicles 1998 and newer, and weighing under 14,500 GVW, will need a diesel smog check.
+All California-certified smog check stations can perform a Diesel Smog Check.
 The diesel smog test will not include the emissions test portion of the regular inspection.
 There will be no tailpipe emissions inspection or smog test.
 Dynamometer testing will not be part of the diesel smog check inspection.

 The Cars Muffler & Automotive Advantage